-A recessed shelf is ideal for a small space, such as a narrow hallway or bathroom wall.
-Perfect for holding hair product bottles or decor accents, this shelf sits right in the wall so it doesn't protrude into the limited space of the room.
-While this project may seem like a job for a professional, you can bet that it's completely doable with the right tips and tools.
-Follow along with our instructions to check this weekend project off your to-do list.
+Small spaces are especially prone to clutter, and there's not always enough room to utilize freestanding storage solutions.
+Declutter a narrow hallway or messy bathroom with this DIY recessed shelf.
+Perfect for holding hair products or displaying favorite decor items, this shelf sits right in the wall so it doesn't protrude into limited space.
+While this project might seem like a job for a professional, it's completely doable with the right tips and tools.
+Follow along with our instructions to learn how to build a recessed wall shelf and check this weekend project off your to-do list.

 To do this, choose a small section (3 x 3 inches) of wall between studs where you want your shelf to go.
 Use a drywall saw to cut out a square while holding the saw at a 45-degree angle.
 (This will prevent the piece from falling into the wall.)
 Place a pocket-size mirror into the hole and use a flashlight to look for any obstructions in the way of where you want your recessed shelf to sit.